dickxpe/p5-studio/README.md

 3. **Live Coding:**
    - Edit your code and see changes instantly in the webview panel.
-   - Adjust global variables from the VARIABLES panel.
+   - Adjust global variables from the Variables panel.
    - Errors will appear as overlays and in a dedicated output channel per sketch.

 4. **Reload Options:**